dsyer/java-template-demo/README.md

     └── DemoModelRenderer.java
 ```

-The sample also includes a [test main](https://docs.spring.io/spring-boot/docs/3.2.3/maven-plugin/reference/htmlsingle/#run.test-run-goal) so you can run from the command line with `./mvnw spring-boot:test-run` and the application will restart when you make changes in the IDE.
+The sample also includes a [test main](https://docs.spring.io/spring-boot/docs/3.2.3/maven-plugin/reference/htmlsingle/#run.test-run-goal) so you can run from the command line with `./mvnw spring-boot:test-run` or via the test main in the IDE, and the application will restart when you make changes in the IDE.
 One of the disadvantages of the build-time compilation is that you have to force a recompile to see changes in the templates.
 The IDE won't do that automatically, so you might have to use another tool to trigger a recompile.
 I have had some success with using this to force the model class to recompile when the template changes:

 ```
 $ while inotifywait src/main/resources/templates -e close_write; do \